PranayKr/Deep_Reinforcement_Learning_Projects/README.md

          and then download the environment for the Linux operating  system above.)

 # Details of running the Code to Train the Agent / Test the Already Trained Agent :
-  a) First of all clone this repository (https://github.com/PranayKr/Deep_Reinforcement_Learning_Projects.git) on local system
+  a) 1) First of all clone this repository (https://github.com/PranayKr/Deep_Reinforcement_Learning_Projects.git) on local system.
+     2) Also clone the repository (https://github.com/udacity/deep-reinforcement-learning.git) mentioned previously on local system.
+     3) Now place all the Source code files and pretrained model weights present in this cloned GitHub Repo inside the python/ folder of the Deep-RL cloned repository folder.
+     4) Next place the folder containing the downloaded unity environment file for Windows (64-bit) OS inside the python/ folder of the Deep-RL cloned repository folder.
-     Open Anaconda prompt shell window and navigate inside the above mentioned cloned repository folder.
+     5) Open Anaconda prompt shell window and navigate inside the python/ folder in the Deep-RL cloned repository folder.
-     All the Source code files and pretrained model weights are present here alongwith with downloaded unity environment file for Windows (64-bit) OS

      NOTE: 1) All the cells can executed at once by choosing the option (Restart and Run All) in the Kernel Tab
            2) Please change the name of the (*.pth) file where the model weights are getting saved during training to